takusui/Kat.ai/README.md

 We will use a Deep Neural Network model made in Tensorflow.
 The training will be done using the [Radboud Faces Database](http://www.socsci.ru.nl:8180/RaFD2/RaFD?p=main) or [Paul Ekman's database](https://www.paulekman.com/).

 * __Sentiment Analysis__ <br>
 A [research paper](http://www.aclweb.org/anthology/D16-1024) from Peking University presented a way to do this using a Long Short Term Memory network.
-For this to work, I will use an [Amazon reviews database](https://snap.stanford.edu/data/web-Amazon.html) that has 35 million samples.I will try to keep an eye out for ways to make this more efficient.
+For this to work, I will use an [Amazon reviews database](https://snap.stanford.edu/data/web-Amazon.html) that has 35 million samples.
+I will try to keep an eye out for ways to make this more efficient.

 ### Higher mental functions
 I can not fathom out what it would take for an AI to have a judgement of its own.
 At the moment, I am reading different books on this subject to understand the concepts behind human psychology.